uabrc/uabrc.github.io/docs/cheaha/open_ondemand/ood_jupyterlab.md

 # JupyterLab

-As described on JupyterLab's [documentation page](https://jupyterlab.readthedocs.io/en/latest/) "JupyterLab is a highly extensible, feature-rich notebook authoring application and editing environment, and is a part of [Project Jupyter](https://docs.jupyter.org/en/latest/), a large umbrella project centered around the goal of providing tools (and [standards](https://docs.jupyter.org/en/latest/#sub-project-documentation)) for interactive computing with computational notebooks.
+As described on JupyterLab's [documentation page](https://jupyterlab.readthedocs.io/en/latest/)
+>JupyterLab is a highly extensible, feature-rich notebook authoring application and editing environment, and is a part of [Project Jupyter](https://docs.jupyter.org/en/latest/), a large umbrella project centered around the goal of providing tools (and [standards](https://docs.jupyter.org/en/latest/#sub-project-documentation)) for interactive computing with computational notebooks.
 A [computational notebook](https://docs.jupyter.org/en/latest/#what-is-a-notebook) is a shareable document that combines computer code, plain language descriptions, data, rich visualizations like 3D models, charts, graphs and figures, and interactive controls.
-A notebook, along with an editor like JupyterLab, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others."
+A notebook, along with an editor like JupyterLab, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others.

-To launch a JupyterLab session, visit [Cheaha's Open On Demand home page](https://rc.uab.edu/), and select the menu items 'Interactive Apps -> JupyterLab'.
+To launch a JupyterLab session, visit [Cheaha's Open On Demand home page](https://rc.uab.edu/), and select the menu items "Interactive Apps -> JupyterLab".
 The job creation and submission form appears:

 ![!JupyterLab home form](./images/ood_jupyterlab_home_form.png)